Mandating the COVID-19 vaccine for all staff or you will be dismissed

 Fair Work Commission – Mandatory Vaccination Policy

-The Fair Work Commission (FWC) is yet to provide concrete guidance on COVID-19 vaccines specifically but they have discussed mandatory influenza vaccines and their necessity in particular high-risk industries.
+The Fair Work Commission (FWC) is yet to provide concrete guidance on COVID-19 vaccines specifically.
+However they have discussed mandatory influenza vaccines and their necessity in particular high-risk industries.

 In unfair dismissal case of Ms Bou-Jamie Barber v Goodstart Early Learning, the Applicant was dismissed after objected to the influenza vaccine.
 In April 2020, the Respondent introduced an immunization policy, requiring that all staff must receive the influenza vaccination unless they have a medical condition which makes it unsafe for them to do so.

-The Applicant said that she has a sensitive immune system by reason of her auto immune and coeliac disease and consequently raised her objections to the vaccination.
-Ultimately, the Respondent determined that the medical certificate provided by the Applicant was not sufficient to support an objection the influenza vaccination, and the Applicant’s employment was dismissed on 13 August 2020 for her failure to be vaccinated and meet the inherent requirements of her role.
+The Applicant said that she has a sensitive immune system by reason of her auto immune and coeliac disease.
+Consequently raised her objections to the vaccination.
+Ultimately, the Respondent determined that the medical certificate provided by the Applicant was not sufficient to support an objection the influenza vaccination.
+The Applicant’s employment was dismissed on 13 August 2020 for her failure to be vaccinated and meet the inherent requirements of her role.

-Given the current climate, Fair work Commission Deputy President Lake stressed that this decision is directly related to the influenza vaccine alone and employers should be cautious before relying on it more broadly to enforce COVID-19 vaccinations for its employees.
-Nevertheless, Deputy President Lake has recognised that it is reasonable for a childcare provider to mandate flu vaccinations for those staff who deal with children on a regular basis and in such close proximity.
-Deputy President also held that the flu vaccination was a lawful direction and fell within the scope of the Applicant’s employment.
+Given the current climate, FWC Deputy President Lake stressed that this unfair dismissal decision is directly related to the influenza vaccine alone.
+Employers should be cautious before relying on it more broadly to enforce COVID-19 vaccinations for its employees.
+Nevertheless, Deputy President Lake has recognised that it is reasonable for a childcare provider to mandate flu vaccinations.
+For those staff who deal with children on a regular basis and in such close proximity.
+Deputy President also held that the flu vaccination was a lawful direction.
+It fell within the scope of the Applicant’s employment.

 Employer mandated vaccinations have been and will continue to be an area of debate.